pioardi/pioardi/README.md

-TODO

-- 👋 Hi, I’m @pioardi
-- 👀 I’m interested in ...
+🔥 💂 ☁️ 💰
+**Alessandro** ( aka Financial Guardian of the Cloud, as someone defined him )  is an enthusiast Software Engineer with a strong Devops mindset, his focus is mainly on Cloud Architecture, Backend programming and Site Reliability Engineering.

+Alessandro is working at Nearform as Senior Devops Engineer currenly focused on Observability (Grafana), Resiliency and cost-efficiency/saving.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Grafana Cloud and planning to start on AWS ( currently an Azure Expert )
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach Alessandro at alessandroardizio94@gmail.com

 <!---
 pioardi/pioardi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.